oVirt/ovirt-site/source/infra/jenkins-migration-plan.html.md

 7.  verify jobs
 8.  detach existing slaves from jenkins.ovirt.org to new server
 9.  change dns entry for new server to jenkins.ovirt.org and old server to jenkins-test.ovirt.org
-10. verify all jobs works:
+10. verify all jobs works

 *   gerrit access
 *   linode access